cardiffnlp/tweetnlp/README.md

 # Reference Paper

+For more details, please read the accompanying [TweetNLP's reference paper](https://arxiv.org/pdf/2206.14774.pdf).
 If you use TweetNLP in your research, please use the following `bib` entry to cite the [reference paper](https://arxiv.org/pdf/2206.14774.pdf).

 ```
 @article{camachocollados2022tweetnlp,